The Blue Light (1932 film): Production

 Leni Riefenstahl's directorial debut, The Blue Light was written by Béla Balázs.
-However, as Balázs was Jewish, Riefenstahl was credited as the writer.
+However, as Balázs was Jewish, Riefenstahl was credited as the writer in re-releases following Hitler's ascent to power.

-In the documentary The Wonderful Horrible Life of Leni Riefenstahl (1993), Riefenstahl relates that the Agfa Film Corporation gave her a new film stock called R-Stock.
-When filming was done through a red filter the sky would appear absolutely black.
+In the documentary The Wonderful, Horrible Life of Leni Riefenstahl (1993), Riefenstahl relates that the Agfa Film Corporation gave her a new film stock called R-Stock.
+When filming was done through a red filter the sky would appear absolutely black, achieving day-for-night.
 The film was among the first sound films to be filmed entirely on location.

 Arnold Fanck, who had directed several mountain films featuring Riefenstahl, did a first edit of the film, which Riefenstahl found unacceptable, and she completely re-edited the film.
-While the original edit needed work Riefenstahl's production of the film was ahead of her time.
+While the original edit needed work, Riefenstahl's production of the film was ahead of her time.
 According to Reel Women: Pioneers of the Cinema, 1896 to the Present Riefenstahl was questioned on her techniques such as combining different filters to create the famous blue light within the film.

 Possible inspirations

 A similarly named legend in Germany (Das blaue Licht) may have lent some inspiration to the screenplay.
 During a time when a pan-Germanic ethos was sweeping the country, audiences were highly likely to have been familiar with the old legend, and accordingly expected the film to follow it closely.
 However, the film shares very little with the legend, even departing from it in an unexpected way, casting Riefenstahl as the beautiful loner, not at all a witch, but falsely accused.

-The original legend, compiled by the Brothers Grimm in 1810, and later popularized by the pre-Hitler nationalists of the 1920s, tells the story of a crippled soldier who is terminated from the service of his king.
+The original legend, compiled by the Brothers Grimm in 1810, and later popularized by the German nationalists of the 1920s, tells the story of a crippled soldier who is terminated from the service of his king.
 Released from service, he travels into the woods to seek a cure, and comes upon a witch's house.
 It is there that he asks her if she is willing to help him.
 She agrees to cure him but he must first do three things for her.
 (The third task being nothing less than to descend into a very deep and dry well, and bring back from its depths a magic lamp.)

 In that legend, however, the soldier finds a dwarflike creature at the bottom of the well.
 Apart from the strange lamp he comes upon, which glows in a mysteriously blue light (and which ultimately leads to the witch's ruin), there is very little else to connect Riefenstahl's concept to the German myth that came before her.

-Gustav Renker's 1930 novel Bergkristall has many similarities to the plot of Das blaue Licht and may have been used by Balázs without attribution.
+Gustav Renker's 1930 novel Bergkristall ('Mountain crystal') has many similarities to the plot of Das blaue Licht and may have been used by Balázs without attribution.